 Each year, CMS rates each Advantage and Prescription Drug Plan based on the quality of services provided to enrollees.

-If a company is too new, they won’t be given a measurement.
+If a company is too new, it won’t be given a measurement.
 If you see a plan that says, “too new to measure,” you’ll want to use caution.

 Advantage Plan Ratings